 The emerging nature of the industry in the U.S. also means that there is an acute shortage of experienced personnel for performing O&M activities.
-Some of the primary influences of off-shore wind farm annual O&M costs include: availability of an ocean-going vessel, component scheduled/unscheduled maintenance (gearbox, generator, controls and monitoring system, blade), labor costs, port docking fees, land based support, and administration.
+Some of the primary influences of offshore wind farm annual O&M costs include: availability of an ocean-going vessel, component scheduled/unscheduled maintenance (gearbox, generator, controls and monitoring system, blade), labor costs, port docking fees, land based support, and administration.

 Estimated first year fixed O&M costs for a proxy 300 MW off-shore wind farm are summarized in the table below.
-There are typically no variable O&M costs associated with wind power generation.
+There are typically no reported variable O&M costs associated with wind power generation as they are typically incorporated into the fixed O&M costs on a contractual basis.